Business and self-employed advice and support

 New flexibility will be introduced to the scheme from August to get employees back to work and boost the economy.

-To make a claim, go to the Government's website.
+To make a claim, go to the Government website - claim for wages.

 Statutory Sick Pay Rebate

 The Government has passed legislation to allow small and medium-sized businesses to reclaim Statutory Sick Pay (SSP) paid for staff sickness absence due to coronavirus.
 This refund will cover up to 2 weeks' SSP per eligible employee who has been off work because of coronavirus.